nabil828/comp4537-f22/Tutorials/JWT-Tutorial/readme.md

 A website is based on the HTTP protocol.
 HTTP is a stateless protocol which means at the end of every request and response cycle, the client and the server forget about each other.

-# How to Mange State
+# How to Manage State
 - [Cookies](./cookies/readme.md)
 - [Sessions](./sessions/readme.md)
 - [JSON Web Tokes](./jwt/readme.md)